 Transcranial magnetic stimulation (TMS) is a cutting-edge treatment for depression and other mental health disorders where the brain is stimulated using electromagnetic pulses.
-This non-invasive procedure improves symptoms of depression by activating the parts of the brain associated with mood control and depression.
+TMS is a non-invasive procedure that improves symptoms of depression by activating the parts of the brain associated with mood control and depression.
 TMS therapy has grown in popularity due to its high degree of effectiveness while having very few side effects and requiring absolutely no circulation of medication in the bloodstream.

 The process starts with the placement of an electromagnetic coil over the scalp near the forehead.
 Patients undergo an initial brain mapping session with their psychiatrist, to determine the location of the left lateral prefrontal cortex, the area to be targeted during TMS treatment.